JBKing514/map_llm_toolkit/README.md

 ### ✔ Minimal & Extensible
 The toolkit is designed as a clean, lightweight API that you can easily integrate into your own LLM research.

+### ✔ Semantic Alignment (A & ΔA)
+Quantify layer-wise semantic coherence across prompts by computing alignment profiles for tight vs. sparse prompt clusters, and visualize semantic separation (ΔA) between them.

 ---

 ## Installation